The A-Team (film): Plot

-Six months later, Lynch visits Hannibal in prison and tells him that Pike may be trying to sell the plates with the help of an Arab backer.
-Hannibal, who has been tracking Pike on his own, makes a deal with Lynch: full reinstatement and clean records for his team in return for the plates.
-Lynch agrees and Hannibal escapes, breaking out Face, B.A., and Murdock in the process.
-The team hijacks a C-130 which is destroyed by pursuing Reaper UCAVs, but not before the team parachutes away in an M8 light tank stashed aboard, using its airdrop parachutes and recoil from the main gun to "fly" the tank to the ground.
+Six months later, Lynch visits Hannibal in prison to tell him Pike is selling the plates with an Arab backer.
+Hannibal, already tracking Pike, makes a deal with Lynch: full reinstatement and clean records for his team in return for the plates.
+Hannibal escapes and breaks out Face, B.A., and Murdock.
+The reunited team hijacks a C-130 which is destroyed by pursuing Reaper UCAVs.
+The team escapes in an M8 light tank using airdrop parachutes and recoil from the main gun.
+The team discovers that Pike's backer is a disguised General Morrison, who stole the plates with Lynch and Pike, double-crossed Lynch, then faked his own death.
+Lynch orders an airstrike which kills Morrison while the team escapes.

-The team moves to reclaim the plates and kidnaps Pike's backer.
-They discover that the backer is actually General Morrison in disguise, who plotted with Lynch and Pike to steal the plates but teamed up with Pike to double-cross Lynch and fake his death.
-Meanwhile, Lynch orders an airstrike to kill the team and Morrison, but the team manages to escape while Morrison is killed in the explosion.

-Hannibal plans to meet Sosa on a container ship in Port of Los Angeles to exchange "Morrison" and the plates.
-Face then calls Sosa to plot a different plan, aware Lynch might be eavesdropping.
-Things go as planned until Pike, working with Lynch, blows up the ship and chases Face.
-B.A., forgoing his pacifist ideals, confronts Pike and kills him to save Face.
-Hannibal lures Lynch into a container with Murdock wearing a covered, bulletproof helmet filled with ketchup, and portraying himself as Morrison with recordings before his death.
-Lynch shoots at Murdock, believes he's killed Morrison, then admits to stealing the plates and is arrested by Sosa.
+Hannibal meets Sosa on a container ship in Port of Los Angeles to exchange "Morrison" and the plates.
+Pike and Lynch blow up the ship and B.A., forgoing his pacifist ideals, kills Pike as he pursues Face.
+Hannibal lures Lynch into a container to get him to shoot Murdock who is impersonating Morrison.
+Believing that he killed Morrison, Lynch admits to stealing the plates and is arrested by Sosa.
 CIA agents led by a separate "Lynch" claim custody of the original.
-Despite their success and proving themselves innocent, the military still arrests the team for escaping from federal prison, which is a criminal offense.
-Sosa is reinstated as captain, but she promises to do all she can to set the team free and kisses Face.
-When everybody is led into a prison van, Face opens his mouth, revealing a handcuff key Sosa gave him through the kiss.
+The team is arrested for escaping from federal prison.
+Sosa, reinstated as a captain, promises to help and kisses Face.
+Entering a prison van, Face opens his mouth, revealing a handcuff key Sosa exchanged with him during their kiss.

+"Still wanted by the government, they survive as soldiers of fortune.
+If you have a problem, if no one else can help, and if you can find them, maybe you can hire...the A-Team."

 Cast

 In a post credits scene, original series actors Dirk Benedict (Face) and Dwight Schultz (Murdock) have cameos with their film equivalents Bradley Cooper and Sharlto Copley.
 Benedict plays Face's fellow tanning bed client, credited as "Pensacola Prisoner Milt", and Schultz plays the German neurologist who examines Murdock.
-These scenes are integrated in the film proper in the Extended cut.
+These scenes are integrated in the film properly in the Extended cut.